-Get a Crane Technical Paper 410 and find the Darcy equations and do some pressure drop calculations to see the difference.
+For a deeper understanding, refer to the Crane Technical Paper 410 to examine the Darcy equations and perform pressure drop calculations to appreciate the differences involved.

 rmw